BuluBoxSoftware/BuluBoxSoftware/GNC/Zebra_Printers.md

 Bulu uses the zebra printing tecnology to print GNC labels.
 All zebra printers use a Programming Language called (ZPL), which is a command based language used by the printers as instructions to create the images printed on the labels [1].
 Zebra pinters use thermal tecnology to print, thus there is no need to replenish the printer.

+## Features

+## Version

+The current printer zebra verison Bulu uses is

 ## Calebrate
  There are two main methods to calebrage the zebra printer:

 1. Calebrate the printers by simply turning the zebra printer power swicth OFF and then ON again.
 The swicth is loactaed in the back of eevrry prinetr.
-Once the printer is on it will automatally calibate.
+Once the printer is on it will automatally calibate.<br>

+2.

 ## Configuration
 1. Turn on the Zebra printer and connect the printer to your computer using the provided USB cord.<br>